dotnet/runtime/docs/workflow/building/coreclr/cross-building.md

 CoreCLR JIT requires 16 64-bit or 32 32-bit FPU registers.

-A set of FPU configuration options have been provided via build.sh to accommodate different CPU types.
+A set of FPU configuration options have been provided via build-runtime.sh to accommodate different CPU types.
 These FPU configuration options are: CLR_ARM_FPU_CAPABILITY and CLR_ARM_FPU_TYPE.

 CLR_ARM_FPU_TYPE translates to a value given to -mfpu compiler option.
 Please refer to